JakeWharton/confundus/README.md

 `IFNONNULL` bytecode, even if the Kotlin type is already non-null!
 Both of these behaviors are desired because they help maintain Kotlin's type system at runtime.

-When writing performance-sensitive code these runtime-checks can sometimes have a prohibitive cost.
+When writing performance-sensitive code these runtime checks can sometimes have a prohibitive cost.

 For example, in a doubly-linked structure, invariants mean that if `self.next` is non-null then `self.next.prev` is also non-null.
 These `next` and `prev` properties are _required_ to be marked as